nikhilvdk/p5js_final/README.md

 ### Extension

-Do you intend to extend a piece that you've created throughout the semester?
-What elements are you adding or subtracting from the previous piece?
-How do these extensions/subtractions further develop the conceptual and interactive elements of your work?
+I am extending and adjusting my previous music visualization piece - please see [MusicVis GitHub Repo]( https://github.com/nikhilvdk/MusicVis) for detailed README, and run [here](https://nikhilvdk.github.io/MusicVis/)

-I am extending and adjusting my previous music visualization piece.
 I hope to unify/clean up the design scheme.
 I hope to add a scene manager introduction and possible guide through overarching takeaways/themes I have gauged from working with the data.
 I also hope to add new visualization sections that involve popularity stats, and possibly others that may involve speaking words or lyrics into the sketch or typing.
 I hope that this will help provide more cohesion and guidance to the concept, more fluidly allowing useful information to be obtained through varying methods of interaction.
 I may also investigate if there are any extraneous features or points of interaction that do not add or more confuse than clarify aspects of the data that can be removed.

 ![emotionalpolarity](/images/emotionalpolarity.png)![subjectivity](/images/subjectivity.png)